 Congressman X: Yes, I compromised a little on that vote.
 But in exchange, I got funding for that new $20 million dairy cattle artificial insemination laboratory in Gopher Prairie!
 And it comes with 50 jobs!!!
 Which is exactly how many people live on Gravina Island, Alaska!!!

 You see how that works?
 It’s institutionalized bribery, but for a higher good.
-It helps get the nation’s business done by removing the zero-sum approach to legislating, by allowing for some level of win-win to cancel out the “if you win, I lose” approach when you’re driven entirely by ideology.
+It helps get the nation’s business done by removing the zero-sum approach to legislating.
+Earmarks allow a level of win-win to offset the “if you win, I lose” approach driven entirely by ideology.

 It being 2020, I miss earmarks.
 I mean, I really miss them.
 With the kind of aching longing with which I miss Frosted Dutch Apple Pop-Tarts.
 Damn you, Kellogg!
 In our rush for institutional purity (which is mostly a Good Thing) and our fetishizing of transparency (ditto), we jettisoned our common-sense understanding of human nature.
 And of laboratory rats and toaster pastries, for that matter.

 I’ve also come to understand that it’s not all about money and the efficient spending thereof.
 My thoughts on this began to change when I lived in Italy for three years back in the ’90s.
 Here’s a couple of factoids that will make The Average American’s head explode.
-First, when we rode the train to Venice 45 miles away, every time the train stopped at some one-cavallo town, half a dozen Italian Guys appeared in FS (State Railways, but in Italian) uniforms to wave little flags and blow whistles and do other seemingly needless stuff.
-I mean, there were like two old ladies and a farmer with a chicken getting on and off at these podunk stations.
-Second, in my little village of Dardago we got our trash collected five times a week.
+First, we used to ride the train to Venice 45 miles away.
+The train stopped at some one-cavallo town.
+At each stop, six Italian Guys in FS (State Railways, but in Italian) uniforms waved little flags and blew whistles and other needless stuff.
+I mean, there were two old ladies and a farmer with a chicken getting off at these podunk stations.
+Second, in my little village of Dardago, we got our trash collected five times a week.
 Seriously.

 I chuckled about this with Kay-Kay for weeks.
 Finally, I laughingly mentioned these to Dr. Luigina, an Italian lawyer colleague of mine.
-She stared back at me without the slightest understanding why I would find the train station gaggles or the Monday – Friday garbage pickup the least bit amusing.
+She stared back without the slightest understanding why I found the station gaggles or garbage pickups at all amusing.

 Whoa.
 Can you imagine THAT in the US Constitution?
 People have a right to a job and the Government’s responsible for making sure they do?
-(That sound you hear is Ronald Reagan rolling over in his sunny California grave and Barry Goldwater howling from the Afterlife.)
+(That sound you hear is Ronald Reagan rolling over in his sunny California grave.
+Accompaniment by Barry Goldwater howling from the Afterlife.)
 And this explains all the Guys Waving Things in the Italian train stations and the shockingly frequent trash pickup.
 It’s about work for people, per Article 4 of the (Italian) Constitution.